Big Wiltshire eRead

 Download the free Reading Passport app to start your virtual journey across the South West.

 Collect stamps for every book you read and event you attend.
 These stamps will then unlock different locations along your journey across the South West.
 Community pages allow you to add book reviews and submit your own creative writing.

 Start your journey today by searching for Reading Passport in the App Store or Google Play store.

 British Newspaper Archive

 The British Newspaper Archive has been added to our online resource collection.
-It gives free access to millions of newspaper articles from the British Library newspaper collections from the nineteenth and early twentieth centuries.
+It gives free access to millions of newspaper articles from the British Library newspaper collections from the eighteenth, nineteenth and twentieth centuries.

 You can search the archive from home but you will need to visit the library to view any articles that you discover on the library computers.

 Records from the Wiltshire and Swindon History Centre have been added to Ancestry.
 The records cover the period 1538 to 1916 and include baptisms, marriages and burials in Church of England parishes across Wiltshire.